simbo1905/zkmongomaps/readme.md

 Note that the code assumes you are running mongod with --auth with a username and password set on the db that the app is using.
 This matches how mongo runs on a cloud provider such as Redhat Openshift.
-See the following mongo dos:
+See the following mongo docs:

 [Mongo DB - Adding Users](http://docs.mongodb.org/manual/tutorial/control-access-to-mongodb-with-authentication/#adding-users)